 Our tree care operatives needed a central and accessible location to stockpile the logs and woodchip for handling and preparation for their removal from the site towards the end of the contract.

-Myers Tree Care cleared this site near to Stockport’s Portwood Roundabout
+Stockport Tree Surgeons cleared this site near Portwood Roundabout

 Vegetation clearance began along the Northern boundary, which was the site of Stockport’s former Tiviot Dale Railway Track.
 This allowed the erection of protective fencing to ensure that the site was secured from the general public.
 This area of the site had the larger trees within it whilst the rest of the site vegetation consisting mainly of Buddleia and Hawthorn.